 We’ve all been there before: sitting in a meeting and thinking to ourselves, “why am I here?”.
 When you’re under pressure at work, stressed about a deadline, or have daily tasks that need to be completed, spending unnecessary time in meetings that has no relevance or urgency to you is just plain wasteful.
 That’s why when meeting organizers are planning meetings, creating agendas, and sending out meeting invites, you should be able to analyze if that meeting will or won’t be worth your time.
 Here are the telltale signs that you can most likely ask to skip it:

 1. You haven't been required to bring any materials or present anything in the meeting

 While it may still be important to attend a meeting you do not directly have to participate in, you may want to ask if you can be updated later.
 Either with meeting notes, an email, or if the aspects that directly affect you and your own projects are addressed one-on-one or in a shorter stand-up meeting.

 2. The meeting doesn't have a clear agenda or timeline

-You shouldn’t be required to attend open ended meetings.
-Without a clear timeline or agenda that is followed, meetings tend to run long, and go off-topic.
-If your organizations cares about maximizing workplace productivity, make the case for why this one should be skipped.
+You shouldn’t be required to attend open-ended meetings.
+Without a clear timeline or agenda that is followed, meetings tend to run long and go off-topic.
+If your organization cares about maximizing workplace productivity, make the case for why this one should be skipped.